Open Accessibility Menu

 Snack Zone partners include: Domino’s; Champagne Beverage Co.; Kiwanis Club of Hammond; and Jackson-Vaughn Insurance.

-Wheel Zone partners include: Acadian Ambulance Services; Alexis Ducorbier Insurance Agency; Children’s International Medical Group; City of Hammond; the Hammond Fire Department; the Hammond Police Department; Hammond Rotary Club; Louisiana Children’s Discovery Center; the North Oaks Education Department; North Oaks Shock Trauma; North Shore Regional Safety Coalition; Ron S. Macaluso Law Firm LLC; and KEYs Alliance.
+Wheel Zone partners include: Acadian Ambulance Services; Alexis Ducorbier Insurance Agency; Children’s International Medical Group; City of Hammond; the Hammond Fire Department; the Hammond Police Department; Hammond Rotary Club; Louisiana Children’s Discovery Center; the North Oaks Education Department; North Oaks Trauma; North Shore Regional Safety Coalition; Ron S. Macaluso Law Firm LLC; and KEYs Alliance.

 Play It Safe is a community outreach effort of North Oaks Medical Center’s Level II Trauma Center, one of only six trauma centers in the state.
 It has trauma surgeons in-house at the hospital 24/7 to attend to victims suddenly stricken by serious traumatic injury.
 The hospital’s Trauma Center serves patients in Region 9, which includes Tangipahoa, Livingston, St. Helena, St. Tammany and Washington parishes.